1 dead, 8 injured after bullet train derails in China | www.lokmattimes.com

 1 dead, 8 injured after bullet train derails in China

-Beijing, June 4 One person was killed and eight others were injured after a bullet train derailed on ...
+Beijing, June 5 A train driver died and eight others were injured after a bullet train derailed in ...

-Beijing, June 4 One person was killed and eight others were injured after a bullet train derailed on Saturday in Rongjiang County in China's Guizhou province, authorities said.
+Beijing, June 5 A train driver died and eight others were injured after a bullet train derailed in Rongjiang County, southwest China's Guizhou Province, according to China State Railway Group.

-According to China State Railway Group Co., Ltd., two carriages of the train D2809 from Guiyang to Guangzhou came off the tracks that were hit by mud and rockslide as it was about to arrive at the Rongjiang station, Xinhua news agency.
+Two carriages of the D2809 train from Guiyang to Guangzhou on Saturday came off the tracks that were hit by mud and rockslide as the train was about to arrive at the Rongjiang station, the company was quoted as saying by Xinhua news agency.

-It said that the victim was the driver of the train and injured people comprised one attendant and seven passengers.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app